frederic-perez/AmE-dictionary/data/dictionary.md

 __militiaman__ _n_ :pencil2:
 __milk__ _v_ :three::hammer: _Milk the clock._
 __milkmaid__ _n_ A girl or woman who milks cows.
+__milkshake__ _n_ :astonished: (milk shake) A beverage that is made of milk, ice cream, and often flavoring and is blended or whipped until foamy.
 __milkweed__
 __mill<sup>1</sup>__ _n_ A million dollards.
 __mill<sup>2</sup>__ _v_ :two::hammer: (milled) _They milled in front of the courtroom door._ _The children milled around._